Hair Highlights | Types of Highlights Hair | Balayage vs Highlights

-Partial highlights, as you can make out from the word, means that half of your head would be colored in a different shade than your previous natural color.
+Partial highlights, as you can make out from the word, mean that half of your head would be colored in a different shade than your previous natural color.
 Basically -“half head of a color.”
 Partial hair highlights can be in any part – Mohawk section, front, top, front and top together.

 Pros of Partial Highlights – More affordable compared to full highlights and lesser damage and lesser hair strands get bleached.

-Cons of Partial Highlights – It easily hides in a pony and not a good option if you are looking for a dramatic change.
+Cons of Partial Highlights – It easily hides in a pony and is not a good option if you are looking for a dramatic change.

 There is no particular season to get highlights!
 If you choose your style by looking into the do’s and don’ts of highlights, you would mostly end up with the desired look, unless it’s your unlucky day.